How to apply?

 Is the active substance included in the Review Programme and still pending?

-- a national product authorisation under transitional legislation (when the active substance in your product is being evaluated in the EU Review Programme for that product type);
+in case a limited assessment is not possible then appy for a full assessment procedure under transitional legislation (when the active substance in your product is being evaluated in the EU Review Programme for that product type)

 If the active substance appears in Annex I of the BPR 528/2012 and the biocidal product complies with art 25 of the BPR, a biocidal product is eligible for a simplified authorisation procedure.
 The simplified authorisation procedure aims to encourage the use of biocidal products that have a more favourable environmental or human and animal health profile.